bgshacklett/www.digital-traffic.net/docs/blog/posts/swimctl-pool-automation.md

 * Circuit Protection

-  Because the automation system functions, partially, as a load center for the pool equipment, each major section of the panel has dedicated circuit breakers.
+  The automation system functions, partially, as a load center for the pool equipment, so each major section of the panel has dedicated circuit breakers.
 This not only allows for the use of smaller gauge (less expensive and more flexible) wire but also enables isolation for troubleshooting purposes.
 By being able to cut power to specific sections, I can work on the